XavierChanth/xavierchanth.com/src/posts/python-notebooks-uv-and-neovim.md

 Because of this fact, my primary goal going forward will be to find a reasonable way to reload jupyter on file save.
 I will consider Marimo for the data visualization dashboard use-case though.

+Update(2025-09-05): I have found a way to reload with Jupyter.
+It will be my preferred option unless I really need something out of Marimo.